 In addition to the information contained in the School Performance Fact Sheet as required by the Bureau for Private Postsecondary Education, NACCAS requires institutions to disclose a program's graduation rate, licensure rate, and job placement rate.
-The information below is from the College's 2018 annual report submitted to NACCAS.
-A paper copy of these statistics are available upon request.
+The information below is from the College's 2019 annual report submitted to NACCAS.
+A paper copy of these statistics is available upon request.
 Below is statistical information provided for the Esthetician Program.

-Graduation Rate: 98% Placement Rate: 79% Exam Pass Rate: 100%
+Graduation Rate: 92% Placement Rate: 59% Exam Pass Rate:

-Practical Grading Policy

-Students are evaluated and tested based on their technical skills and theoretical knowledge.
-The evaluation of progress is administered through written tests and grading practical operations while in the student salon and during Zone classroom time.
+PRACTICAL AND WRITTEN GRADING Practical Grading Policy Grading and Evaluation ProceduresStudents are evaluated and tested based on their technical skills and theoretical knowledge.
+The evaluation of progress is administered through written tests and grading practical operations while in the student salon and during Module classroom time.